 This report will be sent to the relevant Cabinet Members with a request for a formal response to our recommendations.
-The Committee will also be asking for a report back on progress against the recommendations by October 2015.
+The Committee will also be asking for a report back on progress against the recommendations by the end of October 2015.